Ham is an essential ingredient in many meals.

-Remember, in the fridge, ham can only last from 3-5 days.
+Remember, in the fridge, ham will only last 3-5 days.
 If you’re looking for long-term preservation of your ham, your best bet is to put it in the freezer.
-This way your ham can last from 1-6 months!
+This way, your ham can last from 1-6 months!

 Types Of Ham

 You might be wondering: what’s the correlation between the type of ham and how it’s stored?

 The truth is different types of ham have longer or shorter expiration, and this can affect how you want to store it.